TranRTC/capstone_project/context/001_Overview.md

 This file is the main context reference.
 When starting a new chat or returning after a break, read this first.

-## Cursor Desktop Mode Recommendation
-For this capstone project, the following Cursor modes are recommended:
-- **Composer Mode:** Best for complex, multi-file changes (e.g., implementing features across backend and frontend, refactoring, adding new components)
-- **Chat Mode:** Ideal for quick questions, debugging, code explanations, and single-file edits
-- **Inline Edit:** Useful for small, focused changes within a single file

-**Most Suitable:** Start with **Composer Mode** for feature development and architecture work, as this project involves coordinating changes across multiple files and layers (API, SignalR, React components, etc.).